When and how to make the first lawn cut of the year according to lawn care experts

 How short should I mow my lawn in the spring?

-'When first mowing your lawn, avoid cutting more than 20% off the top of your grass at once,' say Flymo.
-'Grass is a living organism, and lasting damage can occur if it’s cut too short.
-To achieve the grass height you’d like, it’s better to reduce the cutting height gradually over a few weeks to minimise stress and damage to your lawn.'
+"When first mowing your lawn, avoid cutting more than 20% off the top of your grass at once," say lawncare experts at Flymo.
+"Grass is a living organism, and lasting damage can occur if it’s cut too short.
+To achieve the grass height you’d like, it’s better to reduce the cutting height gradually over a few weeks to minimise stress and damage to your lawn."

 However, other experts suggest using your common sense and just bearing in mind that you don't want to go too short with the first cut.